Abrahamosaz/monty/README.md

-Monty interpreter for understanding monty BytesCodes written in C
+Monty interpreter for understanding monty BytesCodes written in C.